 Negligence means carelessness.
 When a truck driver changes lanes without noticing that the lane is occupied by a motorcyclist, the resulting collision (and the motorcyclist’s head injury) is caused by the truck driver’s negligence.
 When someone sustains a head injury after falling down a flight of stairs because of a defective handrail, the negligent failure to inspect and repair the property defect may entitle the injury victim to compensation.
 In some cases, a coach may be negligent for sending a player back into a game after the player sustains a concussion.

 Whether an injury was caused by negligence is not always clear.
-An experienced personal injury lawyer is in the best position to make that assessment.
+An experienced Orange County catastrophic injury attorney is in the best position to make that assessment.
 Even if the injured person was partly or mostly at fault for the accident that caused the injury, California law may permit the accident victim to recover partial compensation for his or her injuries.